AlanMcBee/w250b/ReadMe.md

 ## Invoking the deployment script

-1. In PowerShell, initialize the secure password variables (if you chose to use the PowerShell SecretStore module recommended earlier):
+1. In PowerShell, initialize the secure password variables:

+    * If you chose to use the PowerShell SecretStore module recommended earlier:

         ```powershell
         $mySqlPW = Get-Secret -Name 'MySqlPW' # Do not use -AsPlainText
         $redCapPW = Get-Secret -Name 'REDCapPW' # Do not use -AsPlainText
         $smtpPW = Get-Secret -Name 'SmtpPW' # Do not use -AsPlainText
         $pfxPW = Get-Secret -Name 'PfxPW' # Do not use -AsPlainText
         ```

+    * If you chose ***not*** to use the PowerShell SecretStore module:

+        ```powershell
+        $mySqlPW = Read-Host -AsSecureString 'Enter REDCap MySQL database administrator password'
+        $redCapPW = Read-Host -AsSecureString 'Enter REDCap community user password'
+        $smtpPW = Read-Host -AsSecureString 'Enter SMTP login password'
+        $pfxPW = Read-Host -AsSecureString 'Enter PFX certificate password'
+        ```

+1. In PowerShell, initialize additional variables:

     Initialize a variable with the path to your PFX certificate file: